Moka1302/Bash/README.md

 # Bash
-Automation scripts for user accounts management, logging, and backup systems.
+Automation scripts for user accounts management, logging, and backup systems on AWS.

 The scripts do 4 main tasks: